 This site lets you create your own free webfonts of icons.
 You basically select the 'glyphs' of icons you want in your font from a few different (really nice) collections.
 You can change the pixel sizes, customise the file names, and download your webfont bundle.
 Everything is generated through the site and ready for publishing on yours.

-Social media is everywhere these days, and the number and variety of social-based sites is increasing all the time.
+The number and variety of social-based sites is increasing all the time.
 Every website designer seems to have the need for some good social media icons, and this collection provides some of the more common ones (Facebook and Twitter) to more niche ones (Dribbble and deviantART).
 The free icons come as a font, with the icons both in a circle holding shape and without a circle

 An OpenType font for download, this free offering provides an attractive selection of free icons.
 The designs were created with simplicity and competence from the folks at The Design Office and are available on the popular free fonts site, Font Squirrel.
 (The icons apparently look good intermingled with Helvetica.)